 IVC and Hernandez have strong reputations for being one of the better California community colleges and coaches in the state.

-Nearly 90 players have received scholarships at four-year colleges, with more than 30 of them going to Division I institutions.
-The last to head off to Division I schools were forward Travis Fulton (Pacific), forward Joe Eberhard (Sacramento State) and forward Ephraim Ekanem (Northern Arizona) from the 2010-11 team, guard/forward Durrell Norman (Northern Arizona) from the 2009-10 squad and guard Jeff Ledbetter (Idaho) from the 2008-09 team.
+More than 80 players have received scholarships at four-year colleges, with more than 30 of them going to Division I institutions.
+The last to head off to Division I schools were forward Zack Mills (Sacramento State)and forward Michael Bolden (Cal Poly) from the 2012-13 team, forward Travis Fulton (Pacific), forward Joe Eberhard (Sacramento State) and forward Ephraim Ekanem (Northern Arizona) from the 2010-11 team, guard/forward Durrell Norman (Northern Arizona) from the 2009-10 squad and guard Jeff Ledbetter (Idaho) from the 2008-09 team.

-Three former IVC players, Commander King (Northern Arizona), Daryl Todd (Fairleigh Dickinson) and Mike Ahmad (Utah State) have competed in the NCAA Tournament.
+Four former IVC players, Commander King (Northern Arizona), Daryl Todd (Fairleigh Dickinson), Mike Ahmad (Utah State) and Fulton (Pacific) have competed in the NCAA Tournament.
 And another former standout Laser player under Hernandez, J.C.
 Timmons, helped lead UC Davis to the NCAA Division II title in 1998.
 Under Hernandez’s guidance, Irvine Valley has developed the respect of universities as a place to recruit quality student athletes.